-Applications for are currently closed for this program.
-(We are recruiting mentors through April 7, 2023.)
+Applications are currently closed for this program.
 We hope to open applications for additional cohorts in the future.

 The Sharon Dunwoody Science Journalism Mentoring Program is a free, nine-month mentoring program aimed at increasing the diversity of voices covering science and supporting journalists who are from underrepresented communities or who have experienced higher than average barriers to entry to the field.
 During the course of this program, each participant will be paired with a paid mentor as part of an individually tailored learning program aimed at providing the skills and community support to help them do their best work in covering science.
 This program will offer participants the opportunity to explore their career interests, challenges, and passions and to sharpen their skills as part of a talented, supportive, diverse community of mentees and mentors.
 This mentoring program is made possible at no cost to participants through the generous support of Science Sandbox and the Chan Zuckerberg Initiative.
 The program is managed by Sandeep Ravindran, an experienced science journalist based in Bethesda, Maryland (see contact information below).